 How cities can procure more e-buses

-To meet its current public transport needs, Indian cities need 1,75,000 buses, while presently they have only 30,000 operational buses.
-Of these, around 1500 are electric.
+To meet its current public transport needs, Indian cities need 1,75,000 buses, while presently they have only 35,000 buses operated by STUs.
+Of these, around 2000 are electric.
 The gap is wide, but not insurmountable.

 Funding under the FAME schemes and from other sources have accelerated the procurement of e-buses and the adoption of the Gross Cost Contract model in Indian cities.
 Going forward, cities require similar sustained financial support to enable a 100% transition to e-buses.

-Procurement of e-buses is only the beginning, and states need to identify sustainable funding sources to keep e-bus operations up and running.
-States and cities should consider setting up Urban Transport Funds (UTF), that will not only help sustain the operations of e-buses but also help cities maintain high-quality service.
+The procurement of e-buses is only the beginning, and states need to identify sustainable funding sources to keep e-bus operations up and running.
+States and cities should consider setting up Urban Transport Funds (UTF), which will not only help sustain the operations of e-buses but also help cities maintain high-quality service.
 Tamil Nadu, for example, has used loans from development banks to improve and expand their bus operations, and other STUs must also consider such methods of financing.